azizbensalem/azizbensalem/README.md

 # Hello, I'm Mohamed Aziz BEN SALEM! 🚀

 <!-- Introduction -->
-I'm a recent graduate in Software Engineering from ISAMM. 👨‍🎓
+- 🎓 Recent graduate in Software Engineering from ISAMM.
+- 💼 Experienced in building web applications and solving real-world problems.
+- 🌐 Proficient in front-end development with React and back-end development with Node.js.
+- ⚙️ Familiar with Symfony for PHP-based web applications.
+- ☁️ Explored cloud computing and deployment on Microsoft Azure.

 <!-- Skills -->
 ## 💻 Skills & Technologies